-10.1 Payments shall be made in respect of Basic and Special Responsibility Allowances, subject to paragraph 6(2), in instalments of one-twelfth of the amount specified in this Scheme direct into Councillor's bank/building society account on the 25th day of each month or as close thereto as is possible.

-10.2 Where a payment of one-twelfth of the amount specified in this scheme in respect of Basic than the amount to which, by virtue of paragraph 6, he or she is entitled, the payment shall be restricted to such amount as will ensure that no more is paid than the amount to which he or she is entitled.
+- 10.1 Payments shall be made in respect of Basic and Special Responsibility Allowances, subject to paragraph 6(2), in instalments of one-twelfth of the amount specified in this Scheme direct into Councillor's bank/building society account on the 25th day of each month or as close thereto as is possible. - 10.2 Where a payment of one-twelfth of the amount specified in this scheme in respect of Basic Allowance or a Special Responsibility Allowance would result in a Councillor receiving more than the amount to which, by virtue of paragraph 6, he or she is entitled, the payment shall be restricted to such amount as will ensure that no more is paid than the amount to which he or she is entitled.